cobyism/ghost-on-heroku/README.md

 #### Configuring S3 file uploads

+##### Provisioning an Add-on

+You can provision the [Bucketeer add-on](https://devcenter.heroku.com/articles/bucketeer) to get an S3 bucket.
+The environement variables set by the add-on will automatically get detected and used to configure Ghost.
+This will cost at least $5/mo.

+##### Provisiong a bucket directly

-To configure S3 file storage, create an S3 bucket on Amazon AWS, and then specify the following details as environment variables on the Heroku deployment page (or add these environment variables to your app after deployment via the Heroku dashboard):
+You can also create an S3 bucket on Amazon AWS and then specify the following details as environment variables on the Heroku deployment page (or add these environment variables to your app after deployment via the Heroku dashboard):

 - `S3_ACCESS_KEY_ID` and `S3_ACCESS_SECRET_KEY`: **Required if using S3 uploads**.
 These fields are the AWS key/secret pair needed to authenticate with Amazon S3.
 You must have granted this keypair sufficient permissions on the S3 bucket in question in order for S3 uploads to work.